NikkiBytes/TISSUES/README.md

- # TISSUES Data Plugin for Biothings
+ # TISSUES Data Plugin for `pending.biothings.io`

-Input data is from [TISSUES Database](https://tissues.jensenlab.org/About).
+Data plugin for the [TISSUES Database](https://tissues.jensenlab.org/About).

-## Notes

 - **Association centric**  document
-- The parser only imports human datafiles (_other species files are available_)
+- The parser only imports human datafiles --_other species files are available_

 <details>
 <summary>Example Record</summary>